PxlBuzzard/11ty-blog/posts/2014-02-03-symbolic-links-save-space-ssd.md

 ---
 layout: layouts/post.njk
 title: Using Symbolic Links to Save Space on Your SSD
 date: 2014-02-03
-published: false
-tags: [Windows, advfoss, tutorial]
+tags:
+  - windows
+  - advfoss
+  - tutorial
 ---

 A common problem I run into after installing and using Windows on an SSD is that it quickly fills up.
 One great way to move files off the solid state is symbolic links.
 Symbolic links, or symlink, trick Windows into thinking that it is saving data to, say, `C:/Users/[username]/Documents`, when in reality the data is being saved to `D:/Documents`.
 Think of it like a folder shortcut, but at a deeper level.